“Jazz music’s new messiah”

 “Jazz music’s new messiah” —The Guardian

 In 2014, Collier began working with MIT’s Ben Bloomberg (a graduate student at the MIT Media Lab) who helped transform Collier’s video productions into live one-man-show performances.
 Bloomberg also designed and created a custom unique Vocal Harmonizer, which has provided Collier a vehicle to simultaneously combine his vocal and keyboard talents live.

-Jacob Collier’s visit to the Institute is part of MIT Sounding, an innovative annual performance series that blurs the boundaries between contemporary and world music.
+Jacob Collier’s visit to the Institute was part of MIT Sounding, an innovative annual performance series that blurs the boundaries between contemporary and world music.
 Curated by Evan Ziporyn, Faculty Director of the MIT Center for Art, Science & Technology, the 2016-17 season of MIT Sounding integrates the avant-garde sounds of ancient instruments and traditional practices with cutting-edge composition and technology to present various visions of a new, evolving music that defies genre.
 The 2018–19 season of the innovative annual performance series MIT Sounding continues to blur musical boundaries.
 This season of MIT Sounding presents unique artists who push the envelope of their respective genres, creating new evolving music for the 21st century.